Q: How much do you charge?

 A: Every couple’s needs are different, but our Full Service package includes:

-- An initial visit where we get to know each other and talk about what you want your ceremony to be like, what’s important to you, what’s not, elements you wish to include, things we should leave out, etc. We will offer advice and various options as we shape the basics of your ceremony and answer any questions you may have about your wedding day.
+- An initial visit (in person or over the phone) where we get to know each other and talk about what you are looking for in your wedding ceremony, what’s important to you, what’s not, elements you wish to include, things you’d rather leave out, etc. We offer advice and various options as we shape the basics of your ceremony and answer any questions you may have about your wedding day.

-- We turn the points that we talked about into a first draft, email it to you and invite you to let us know if there is anything you would like us to change.
+- We turn all the details we talked about into a first draft of your ceremony, email it to you and invite you to let us know if there is anything you would like us to change, add or delete.

 - After receiving your feedback, we make any adjustments you ask for and turn the draft into the final version of your ceremony.